top of page

 9. The Meaning of “Believe”

-The word “believe” in the Hebrew culture meant taking some action, applying knowledge to daily life, and changing some attitude or perspective on life, not just mentally knowing something and remaining unchanged.
+In Hebrew culture, the word “believe” meant taking action, applying knowledge to daily life, and changing some attitude or perspective on life, not just mentally knowing something and remaining unchanged.
 Today, the word “believe” is used more as a noun and slants toward mere intellectual agreement or mental assent, which is a very different meaning than the usage in Christ’s day.

 Faith Lesson